- August 31, 2016

 Left to fend for himself after mankind abandoned the doomed planet Aurora, robot Kramer 227 must find a way through 20 action-packed levels and rescue his robotic friends before Aurora crashes into its sun.

-- The game features a charming aesthetic with cute graphics and an evocative soundtrack that enhances the gameplay experience.
+- The game features a charming aesthetic with cute character designs and a captivating soundtrack that enhances the gameplay experience.

-- The platforming mechanics, while flawed, provide a nostalgic challenge reminiscent of classic platformers, and the game is generous with save points.
+- The platforming mechanics, while flawed, offer a nostalgic feel reminiscent of classic platformers, and the game provides a generous number of checkpoints.

-- The story concept of rescuing robots and preventing a planet's demise is engaging, and the game offers a straightforward, enjoyable experience for fans of the genre.
+- The story concept of rescuing robots and preventing a planet's demise is engaging, and the game has moments of enjoyable challenge.

-- The game suffers from numerous technical issues, including long loading times, bugs, and camera problems that detract from the overall experience.
+- The game suffers from numerous technical issues, including bugs, long loading times, and camera problems that hinder visibility and navigation.

 - gameplay29 mentions Positive Neutral Negative